hpca-uji/Proteo/README.md

-# Proteo - Dev branch
+# Proteo - Master branch

 ## Overview
-This branch contains the codebase used for Proteo developing branch.
+This branch contains the codebase used for Proteo.

 ## Branch Structure
 This branch is divided into the following 4 directories: